andrei-superuser/Python-Projects/README.md

 # Python-Projects
 My personal Python projects.

-These are a handful of projects I have made to help myself to program with Python better.
+These are a few of projects I have made to help myself to program with Python better.